ho-thanh-und/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-The list is empty.

-  Use case ends.

-* 2b.
-The given index is invalid.
+The given index is out of range.

     * 2b1.
-QuickHire shows an error message.
+QuickHire shows and OutOfRange error.

       Use case resumes at step 2.

-* 2c.
+* 2b.
 The given parameters are invalid.

     * 2c1.
 QuickHire shows an error message.